nahianzarif1/NML_Group_Project/README.md

 A brief description of how the range kutta  method works in my code : set initial values x0,y0 and xn and step size h.For each interval, compute four slope estimates k1,k2,k3 and k4 at different points to approximate the slope over h.Then use a weighted average of these slope to find out y.Move x ahead by h and repat until reaches xn.
 Finally show x and y for solution.

+Mahhia Kamal Mim

+Linear equations:

+1.Gauss Elimination Method: The Gauss Elimination method transforms the augmented matrix of a system of linear equations into an upper triangular form through a series of elementary row operations.
+By systematically eliminating variables, the method creates zeros below each pivot (the leading coefficients) in each column, enabling back-substitution to find the values of the unknowns.
+This algorithm is efficient for small to medium-sized systems, with a time complexity of O(n^3).

+2.Gauss-Jordan Elimination Method: The Gauss-Jordan Elimination method is an enhancement of the Gauss Elimination technique, aiming to reduce the matrix to its reduced row echelon form (RREF).
+It not only eliminates variables below the pivots but also clears the entries above them, resulting in a matrix where each pivot is 1, and all other elements in the pivot's column are zero.
+This final form allows for direct reading of the solutions, eliminating the need for back-substitution, and operates with a time complexity of O(n^3).

+3.LU Factorization: LU Factorization factors a square matrix A into the product of a lower triangular matrix L and an upper triangular matrix U.This method allows for efficient solving of linear systems by first solving L.y=b using forward substitution, followed by U.x=y using  back-substitution.The LU factorization method is particularly advantageous when solving multiple systems with the same coefficient matrix but different right-hand sides, with a factorization complexity of O(n^3) and a sunsequent solution complexity of O(n^2).

+4.Matrix Operations: Essential matrix operations such as addition, subtraction, multiplication, determinant calculation, and finding inverses are implemented.
+Matrix addition and subtraction are performed element-wise for matrices of the same dimensions, while multiplication accommodates both scalar and matrix operations.
+The determinant of a square matrix is calculated to evaluate its properties, such as invertibility, and the inverse of a matrix is computed for non-singular matrices.
+Each operation has varying time complexities based on the dimensions and types of the matrices involved.